Pumping on Your Stereo: Music video

 The video, directed by Hammer & Tongs, shows the band with their heads on Muppet-like puppet bodies, playing equally Muppet-like instruments in a black room.

 Floating pink feather boas, Moai heads and fireworks are also seen through the duration of the video.
 The band members remove their heads from their bodies in the video, and as the song finishes, Goffey's head can be seen being knocked off of his shoulders and flying across the stage until it hits a speaker and falls.
 At the very end, he moans "Can we go home now?" in sync with the song.

 Quinn described how the video came about: "It's pretty straightforward really.
 We couldn't use our regular directors [Dom and Nic] because they were too busy doing another video.
-We looked around for some other directors, and we came up with Gus Jennings, who had worked with other people like Bentley Rhythm Aces.
+We looked around for some other directors, and we came up with Gus Jennings, who had worked with other people like Bentley Rhythm Ace.
 The puppets was his idea.
 It looked like the most interesting thing to do."